theBlue0x/docs/docs/learn_more/marketplace.md

 _Published August 19th, 2021_

-The Blue0x Marketplace is where Blue0x users can buy and sell physical or digital goods and services.
+The Blue0x Marketplace is where Blue0x users can buy and sell physical or digital goods and services in exchange for their native [Blue0x Currency](currencies.md).
 The Blue0x Marketplace is available at [https://market.blue0x.com](https://market.blue0x.com) or additionally, you may host the Blue0x Marketplace on your local machine.
 At this time, the Blue0x Marketplace will only specify payments in USDX - United States Dollar.
 As the Blue0x Network progresses, each Blue0x Currency will host its own respective marketplace.

 **Shipping:**